 However, if your security clearance has been denied or revoked, do not lose hope.
 There is legal recourse available.
 Still, the appeals process is both highly technical and extremely time-sensitive.
 An experienced security clearance denial attorney can mean the difference between a successful security clearance appeal or a failed one.

 Our security clearance denial attorneys at Robinson & Henry, PC will ensure that your written response to the appropriate government agency has been thoroughly researched, is clearly stated, and fully mitigates the agency’s concerns.
-Call 303-688-0944 today to schedule your free consultation.
+Call 303-688-0944 today to begin your case assessment.
 Your future could be on the line.

 Security clearances are governed by a complex framework of intersecting laws and regulations.
 Most important are Executive Order 12968, “Access to Classified Information” and Department of Defense Regulation 5200.2- R, “Personnel Security Program.”